Panko Fried Oysters (カキフライ - Kaki Fry)

 To make the batter, whisk the egg and water until everything is evenly combined.
 Add the flour and mix this until the batter is smooth and free of lumps.
 Prepare a tray or bowl with the panko.

 Now you want to rinse the oysters off.
 The best way to do this is to add cold water to the bowl and agitate the oysters before draining off the water.
 You want to get as much of the slime and grime off the oysters as possible, but you don't want to let them soak in the water so long that they start to absorb the freshwater.

-Next, you need to dry the oysters off very well; otherwise, they will spatter like crazy when you fry them.
+Next, you need to dry the oysters off very well; otherwise, they will spatter a lot when you fry them.
 I usually lay down a few sheets of paper towels and place the drained oysters on top.
 Then I'll pat the tops dry with some additional paper towels.

 Once your oysters are cleaned and dried, add two inches of vegetable oil to a heavy-bottomed pan and preheat it to 340° F ( 170° C).
 Unless you are using a deep fryer, I recommend checking the oil temperature using an instant read thermometer throughout the frying process.
 Next, prepare a cooling rack by lining it with a few sheets of paper towels.

 To bread the oysters with panko, pick them up by the dark mantle with chopsticks or tongs and dip them in the batter to coat every surface.

 Drop the battered oyster in the panko and shake it around while scooping some breadcrumbs on top of them until they are evenly coated in a thick crust of panko.
 Transfer the panko-crusted oysters to a clean try.
 Oysters are delicate, so don't press on them or handle them too much.

 To deep-fry the oysters, lower them in batches into the hot oil using tongs or a slotted spoon and let them fry for a minute to set the batter and panko on the outside.